Deering, Alaska

 Deering (Ipnatchiaq or Ipnasiaq) is a city in the Northwest Arctic Borough in the U.S. state of Alaska.
 It is located on a sandy spit on the Seward Peninsula where the Inmachuk River flows into Kotzebue Sound, 92 km southwest of Kotzebue.

 As of the 2020 census, the population was 182, up from 136 in 2000.
 As of 2003, the city includes a community hall, a clinic run by the U.S. Public Health Service, a post office, a church, two stores, and a National Guard armory.

 Culture

 The inhabitants are primarily Iñupiat.
 The people are active in subsistence.
 The sale or importation of alcohol is banned in the city.

 History

 The city was established in 1901 as a supply station for interior gold mining called "Yutica" near the historic Malemiut Eskimo village of Inmachukmiut.
 The name probably comes from the schooner Abbie M. Deering, which was present in the area at that time; see #The Abbie M. Deering.
-Deering incorporated as a second-class city in 1970.
+Deering was incorporated as a fourth-class city in 1970.
 It also has a city council, organized under the Indian Reorganization Act of 1934.